FIELDWORK

 Currently, post-excavation work is under way for this project.

-The first campaign of the joint SARS-British Museum project at Kurgus investigated the Hagar el-Merwa in detail, surveyed the archaeological sites in the vicinity and undertook small-scale excavations within the mud-brick fort on the river bank and in the cemetery.
+The first campaign of the joint SARS-British Museum project at Kurgus investigated the Hagar el-Merwa in detail, surveyed the archaeological sites in the vicinity and undertook small-scale excavations within the mud-brick fort on the riverbank and in the cemetery.

 The Hagar el-Merwa is a white quartz outcrop which dominates the right bank of the Nile 40km upstream of the Nile bend at Abu Hamed.
 Carved and painted on the Hagar are many inscriptions of the Egyptian New Kingdom including two boundary stelae of the pharaohs, Thutmose I and his grandson, Thutmose III.
 This was the southern limit of the Ancient Egyptian Empire on the Nile.

 Limited clearance within the fort indicated that there were extensive remains of buildings much disturbed by robber pits dug to carry off the mud bricks and archaeological deposits, which in the past, have been spread on the fields by local farmers.
+Pottery indicated that the fort was in use from the Early to Terminal Christian periods (c.
+AD 600-AD1500).

 Tomb monuments were circular cairns of stone.
 After a build-up of material up to 500mm further burials, of post-Meroitic date, were dug, again covered in prominent cairns of stone.